phax/phive/README.md

 Additional to the pseudo versions defined by [ph-diver](https://github.com/phax/ph-diver?tab=readme-ov-file#dvr-pseudo-versions) this library adds the following additional pseudo versions:
 * `latest-active` - always refer to the latest version of an artefact which is currently valid.
 This includes snapshot and non-snapshot versions.
 * `latest-release-active` - always refer to the latest version of an artefact which is currently valid.
-This includes snapshot and non-snapshot versions.
+This includes only non-snapshot versions.

 Note: These pseudo versions are defined in class `PhivePseudoVersionRegistrarSPIImpl`.